iankonradjohnson/abbyy-projects/checks.md

 - Italics text should be correct
 - Greek text should be italics
-- Ensure words like `e` are italicized
+- Ensure all `c.` in footnotes are italicized
 - All parentheses are *not* italicized
 - Make sure italicized `I` is not backwards slash
 - Make sure `II` is not `IL`
-- Make sure there are no commas with spaces before " , "
+- Make sure there are no commas with spaces before " , " and " ; "
 - All footnote commentary that is not italicized has not italics
 - Footnote citations where two titles are dilineated with `e`, make sure the `e` is not italics so it translates to `and` (also applies to capital `E`)
 - Make sure footnote is not body format and vice versa
-- Make sure footnotes that span accross multiple columns are manually put on same line
+- Make sure footnotes that span accross multiple columns (and pages) are manually put on same line
 - Remove hyphens

 ## Final Checks